roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Release management/Use OpenKruise to deploy cloud-native applications.md

 |✩✩✩✩✩|
 |Advanced StatefulSet|Advanced StatefulSets are equivalent to Kubernetes-native StatefulSets.
 Advanced StatefulSets are used to manage stateful applications.
 For more information, see [Advanced StatefulSet](https://openkruise.io/zh-cn/docs/advanced_statefulset.html).

 The fields in an Advanced StatefulSet YAML file completely match those in a StatefulSet YAML file.
-You only need to change the value of `apiVersion` to `apps.kruise.io/v1alpha1`.
-In addition, you can set the `optional` field to use more release strategies, such as in-place upgrades and parallel release.
+You need only to change the value of `apiVersion` to `apps.kruise.io/v1alpha1`.
+In addition, you can set the `optional` field to use more release strategies, such as in-place upgrades and parallel releases.

 |✩✩✩✩|
 |Advanced DaemonSet|Advanced DaemonSets are equivalent to Kubernetes-native DaemonSets.
 Advanced DaemonSets are used to manage daemon applications.
 For more information, see [Advanced DaemonSet](https://openkruise.io/zh-cn/docs/advanced_daemonset.html).

 The fields in an Advanced DaemonSet YAML file completely match those in a DaemonSet YAML file.
-You only need to change the value of `apiVersion` to `apps.kruise.io/v1alpha1`.
-In addition, you can set the `optional` field to use more release strategies, such as hot upgrades, canary release, and canary release by node label.
+You need only to change the value of `apiVersion` to `apps.kruise.io/v1alpha1`.
+In addition, you can set the `optional` field to use more release strategies, such as hot upgrades, canary releases, and canary releases by node label.

 |✩✩✩✩|
 |SidecarSet|The SidecarSet controller independently manages sidecar containers and injects sidecar containers to pods.
 For more information, see [SidecarSet](https://openkruise.io/zh-cn/docs/sidecarset.html).